 This inherited condition makes red blood cells that are misshapen and defective, so they can’t deliver sufficient oxygen to the rest of the body.
 The red blood cells may also clump together and clog up blood vessels in the brain; this can cause a stroke, even in children.
 Patients and their doctors can monitor the condition using a special ultrasound test called a transcranial Doppler, explains Dr. Hussain.
 “They may also need prophylactic transfusions,” he says.
-Read about a new drug that provides hope for sickle cell disease.

 Heavy alcohol use